bostoncleek/ergodic_exploration/README.md

 </p>

 # Getting Started
+The easiest way to install is to run `sudo apt install ros-noetic-ergodic-exploration` or follow the instructions below to build from source.

 ## Dependencies
 This package was built and tested using [Armadillo](http://arma.sourceforge.net/) 10.1.1.
 You will need to install Armadillo.